 The challenge of giving a good presentation is to provide relevant and interesting content in an easily accessible way while keeping the attention of the audience during the entire presentation time.
 Human presenters often obtain feedback from listeners regarding their level of attention by simply looking at their behavior, specifically whether they are looking at the currently presented material, typically visualized on slides, at the presenter, or somewhere else.
-If a presenter, e.g. a museum guide, observes that the attention of the spectators is diverted by other objects, he or she will try to adapt the presentation by taking the interest shift of the audience into account.
+If a presenter,

-5 http://hmi.ewi.utwente.nl/gala/
+&lt;sup>1 http://hmi.ewi.utwente.nl/gala/